TULiberalArts/Institute-for-Survey-Research/README.md

-# Center for Sustainable Communities
+# Institute for Survey Research

 [![Build Status][travis-img]][travis]

-Center for Sustainable Communities is statically generated with [Jekyll](https://jekyllrb.com) and hosted by [The College of Liberal Arts](https://liberalarts.temple.edu) at [Temple University](https://temple.edu).
+Institute for Survey Research is statically generated with [Jekyll](https://jekyllrb.com) and hosted by [The College of Liberal Arts](https://liberalarts.temple.edu) at [Temple University](https://temple.edu).

 ## Content Structure